minqiaowang/on-premise-adg/connect-primary-standby/connect-primary-standby.md

 # Set connectivity between on-premise host and cloud host

+## Introduction
 In a Data Guard configuration, information is transmitted in both directions between the primary and standby databases.
 This requires basic configuration, network tuning and opening of ports at both primary and standby databases.

+Estimated Lab Time: 30 minutes.

+### Objectives
+- Open the 1521 port for both hosts.
+- Enable ssh connect for the oracle user.
+- Configure the Name Resolution.
+- Set TCP socket size.
+- Prompt-less SSH configure.

-##Lab Prerequisites
+### Prerequisites

 This lab assumes you have already completed the following labs:

+- Setup environment for primary and standby
 - Prepare the Primary Database

 In this Lab, you can use 2 terminal windows, one connected to the primary host, the other connected to the standby host.

-## Step 1: Open the 1521 port for the database host
+## **Step 1:** Open the 1521 port for both database hosts

 1. Connect to the both hosts with **opc** user.
 Use putty tool (Windows) or command line (Mac, Linux).